 The tour begins with driving downtown to famous landmarks including the central fish market and ‘Plaza de Armas’, Santiago’s main square and kilometer zero (the point from which all distances in the country are measured).
-You visit the ‘Alameda’, the main street of the city centre, via busy pedestrian walkway ‘Paseo Ahumada’, famous for its crowds, shops, and diversity of people.
+You visit the ‘Alameda’, the main street of the city center, via the busy pedestrian walkway ‘Paseo Ahumada’, famous for its crowds, shops, and diversity of people.
 After visiting Chile's presidential palace ‘La Moneda’, a symbol of Chile’s political past and its famously turbulent history, climb Cerro Santa Lucía, where Santiago was founded in 1541 by Pedro Valdivia.
-The tour finishes by visiting the bohemian Lastarria neighborhood, lined with cafés, restaurants, small theaters, bookstores and boutique shops.
+The tour finishes by visiting the bohemian Lastarria neighborhood, lined with cafés, restaurants, small theaters, bookstores, and boutique shops.

-The first vineyard is a rustic, family-owned estate producing a wide variety of wine including Chardonnay, Cabernet Sauvignon and Carmenere (thought to be extinct until its rediscovery in Chile in 1994).
+The first vineyard is a rustic, family-owned estate producing a wide variety of wine including Chardonnay, Cabernet Sauvignon, and Carmenere (thought to be extinct until its rediscovery in Chile in 1994).
 The second is a contemporary vineyard started by a wealthy Santiago family to produce high-quality Cabernet Sauvignon, Carmenere, Syrah and Cot (Chile’s version of the famous Argentine Malbec).
 The third is a 100% organic vineyard where you have the opportunity to taste wine directly from the tanks.
 After the final vineyard, drive to a countryside restaurant for lunch.
-Satisfied after great food, wine and the scenic bike ride, we return to our hotel in Santiago.
+Satisfied after great food, wine and the scenic bike ride, return to your hotel in Santiago.

 *Please note: The bike & wine tour only operates Wednesdays, Fridays and Sundays.